StereoKit/StereoKit/docs/Pages/Guides/Getting-Started.md

 For Mac developers: while StereoKit's _simulator_ does not run on Mac OS, you can still deploy to standalone Android headsets such as Quest!
-[See here](https://www.youtube.com/watch?v=UMwTLecVATU) for a quick video by community member Rapha�l about how to do this with the experimental cross platform template.
+[See here](https://www.youtube.com/watch?v=UMwTLecVATU) for a quick video by community member Raphael about how to do this with the experimental cross platform template.

 ## The Templates